-Behavior/infractions that are not listed in ADDENDUM A are awarded demerits/suspensions after a careful review of each individual occurrence.
+The above list of infractions/behaviors is not intended to be all-inclusive.
+Behavior/infractions that are not listed above are awarded demerits/suspensions after a careful review of each individual occurrence.
 The assignment of demerits (quantity) and/or suspension/expulsion for these occurrences is at the discretion of the Headmaster or Dean of Students.